The author of this tutorial is T. Skaarup.

 Try using Light Effects & Flares (Filter -> Render -> Lens Flare) on solid colors layers.

 Some images benefit from using other photoshop filters prior to converting to a sketch.
-Consider using Filter -> Artistic -> Dry Brush to simplify the colors and reduce detail (recommend “Simple” or “Dark Rough” brushes).
+Consider using Filter -> Artistic -> Dry Brush to simplify the colors and reduce detail.

 Settings for Sketch vary from image to image.
-I tend to use a higher Charcoal, higher Midtone Intensity, and longer Minimum Length to achieve a quickly hand drawn look.
-I also recommend Edge Tracing to be “on”.
+The author writes that he tends to use a higher Charcoal, higher Midtone Intensity, and longer Minimum Length to achieve a quickly hand drawn look.
+He also recommends Edge Tracing to be "on".
 Adjust the Midtone Hatching as necessary.

 Press to begin processing the image.
 If you are satisfied, apply the result by pressing .